Evidence of superfluidity in a dipolar supersolid from non-classical rotational inertia: Supplementary material

 \subsection{BEC and supersolid production}

 The experiment starts from Bose-Einstein condensates of $^{162}$Dy atoms, with no detectable thermal fraction.
 The atoms are trapped in a harmonic potential created by two dipole traps crossing in the horizontal ($x,y$) plane.
-Typical trap frequencies are: $\omega_{x,y,z}=2\pi$ (23,46,90) s$^{-1}$.
-Since there are day-to-day variations of the order of few percent, the trap frequencies are measured before and after each oscillation experiment.
-We choose a 1:2 ratio for the trap frequencies in the ($x,y$) plane, since a large aspect ratio determines a large difference between the scissors frequencies of BEC and supersolid regimes.
+Typical trap frequencies are: $\omega_{x,y,z}=2\pi$(23,46,90)~s$^{-1}$.
+Since the trap potential is determined by the precise alignment of separate laser beams, it is subjected to slow drifts.
+Therefore, the trap frequencies are measured before and after each oscillation experiment and the measurement is considered valid only if the deviation is smaller than 2\%.
+We choose a 1:2 ratio for the trap frequencies in the ($x,y$) plane, since a small aspect ratio determines a large difference between the scissors frequencies of BEC and supersolid regimes, i.e. a relatively small $\beta$.
 The more elongated trap we used in previous experiments was indeed not appropriate for this type of measurements \cite{18,21}.
 The experimental trap frequencies are about 15\% larger than the ones used in the theoretical analysis \cite{28}.
 However, a homogeneous scaling of the trap frequencies does not change substantially the relative scissors frequency $\omega_{sc}^2⁄(\omega_x^2+\omega_y^2)$, which is the relevant quantity entering the moment of inertia.
 For the BEC regime, at the mean field level one can indeed calculate a shift around 1\% for the relative frequencies of the two trap configurations \cite{31}.

-To tune the interaction parameter $\epsilon_{dd}=a_{dd}⁄a_s$, we control the contact (van der Waals) scattering length $a_s$ with magnetic Feshbach resonances, while the dipolar scattering length $a_dd=130 a_0$ is fixed.
-The Feshbach resonances we employ are located around 5.1 G \cite{18,36,37}.
-The overall systematic uncertainty on the absolute value of $a_s$ is about 3$a_0$, which corresponds to an uncertainty on $\epsilon_{dd}$ of about 4\%.
+To tune the interaction parameter $\epsilon_{dd}=a_{dd}⁄a_s$, we control the contact (van der Waals) scattering length $a_s$ with magnetic Feshbach resonances, while the dipolar scattering length $a_{dd}=130 a_0$ is fixed.
+We employ a set of two narrow Feshbach resonances located at around 5.1~G, with widths $\Delta B_1$=32(7)~mG and $\Delta B_2$=8(3)~mG~\cite{18,37,38}.
+The magnetic field amplitude is calibrated by radio-frequency spectroscopy between two hyperfine states, with an uncertainty of about 1~mG \cite{18}.
+The resulting systematic uncertainty on the absolute value of $a_s$ is about 3~$a_0$, which corresponds to an uncertainty on $\epsilon_{dd}$ of about 3\%.
+Given the large experimental uncertainty on $a_s(B)$, we identify a precise $B$ to $a_s$ conversion by comparing experimental and numerical data for the critical $\epsilon_{dd}$ providing the onset of the modulated state.
+This calibration is repeated before and after each oscillation experiment.